Author:

 Activities/Actions

-The weaving of band-patterned blankets is divided into at least three equally important stages.
+The weaving of band-patterned blankets is composed of at least three equally important stages:

 1. The technical setup of the fabric base on the looms, where cotton threads are used for the warp and wool yarn for the weft.